 Example

-You buy 1 BTC for $30,000 plus a fee of $400.
-The cost basis for your 1 BTC is now $30,400.
-A few months later, you sell your bitcoin and receive $35,000 in return.
+You buy 1 BTC for $30,000 plus a fee of $400, which makes the cost basis for your 1 BTC $30,400.
+A few months later, you sell your Bitcoin and receive $35,000 in return.

-The capital gain is now easily found as $35,000 – $30,400 = $4,600 (assuming you don’t have any other transactions this year).
 This gain should be reported on your annual tax return, and you must pay short-term capital gains tax on the profits.

 We will go into much more detail about calculating capital gains later in this guide, so fear not if this is still somewhat difficult to wrap your head around.